panda3d/panda3d-docs/programming/internal-structures/geometry-storage/geomvertexformat.rst

       DirectX's A, R, G, B order.)
 This should only be used with a C_color contents value.

-   Geom.NT_packed_ufloat
-      Each component is a 32-bit word, containing two packed unsigned 11-bit floats and one 10-bit float.
-Only supported in newer OpenGL versions from Panda3D 1.10 onward.
-Can only encode values between 0 and 64512.

 getContents()
    This defines, in a general way, the semantic meaning of the data in the column.
 It is used by Panda to decide how the data should be modified when